How to Check Your Parents’ Credit Reports

 Their credit reports could reveal whether their personal information has been stolen and used to open new accounts in their names.
 There’s a good chance, though, that your parents haven’t taken the time to check their reports.
 A 2020 survey by CompareCards found that just 20% of adults 75 and older had reviewed their credit report during the previous year.

-So if you’re assisting your parents with money matters, it would be a good idea to help your parents get their reports and review them.
+So if you’re assisting your parents with money matters or providing elder care, it would be a good idea to help your parents get their reports and review them.
 Not only will it allow you detect signs of fraud, but also it will help you get a better picture of their finances.

 Keep in mind that you can increase your chances of catching identity theft when it happens by signing your parents up for a credit monitoring service rather than relying on infrequent credit report checks.
-For example, the Carefull app includes credit monitoring along with its account monitoring services that will keep an eye on your parents’ accounts 24/7 for missed and late payments, duplicate payments, changes in spending, unusual transactions and signs of fraud.
-You can try the service out for free for 30 days to start protecting your parents’ finances.
+For example, the Carefull service includes credit monitoring along with its account monitoring services that will keep an eye on your parents’ accounts 24/7 for missed and late payments, duplicate payments, changes in spending, unusual transactions and signs of fraud.

 How to get copies of your parents’ credit reports

 Federal law allows Americans to get one free copy of their credit report from each of the three credit reporting agencies—Equifax, Experian and TransUnion—once a year.
 However, the credit reporting agencies currently are offering free weekly reports during the COVID-19 pandemic.

 You can help your parents access their reports at Annualcreditreport.com.
 They will need to fill out an online form that requests their names, Social Security numbers, birthdates, current address and previous address (if they’ve lived at their current address for less than two years).

 Then they’ll need to confirm their identity by answering a few questions related to their lines of credit, employment or other personal information.
 They’ll be able to see their reports online and have the option to print them.